nesterow/offload/README.md

 ### Background operation mode

-In the background mode, offload will spawn 5 workers, `print()` will distribute the tasks among them:
+In the background mode, offload will spawn `poolSize` workers, `print()` will distribute the tasks among them:

 ```typescript
 import { offload } from "@nesterow/offload";